NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 ### 3) `Opt-ACH`

-* **Description** : Defines the infiltration characteristics of the building, using inputs similar to those collected to a blower-door test.
+* **Description** : Defines the infiltration characteristics of the building, using inputs similar to those collected from a blower-door test.
 * **Typical values**: Keyword indicating level of airtightness (e.g. `ACH_3`, `ACH_1_5`)
 * **HOT2000 bindings**: When run, __substitute-h2k.rb__ will map the keyword to values in the .options file, and then edit the .h2k file to reflect the same air leakage